nunchaku-tech/nunchaku/docs/source/developer/docstrings.rst

 - NumPy docstring guide: https://numpydoc.readthedocs.io/en/latest/format.html

-If you have questions or are unsure about formatting, refer to existing Nunchaku code or ask in the development chat.
+For questions or formatting help, see existing Nunchaku code or ask in the dev chat.